git-shr4pnel/TF_MarketVis/README.md

 **Market visualisation tool for keys**

-Not currently working.
+Not currently functioning fully.
 Will update and improve over time.